dmndslyr/TheValleyDigital/README.md

 # Getting Started

+**Run the following Commands:**

+- npm install (to install the dependencies on your device)
+- npm run dev (to test the react-vite frontend)

 **Node.js Version** - v20.11.1
 **NPM Version** - 10.2.4

-- Refer to requirements.txt for packages versions.
+Refer to requirements.txt for packages versions of Django Packages.

 # Folder Structure